Last updated: July 20, 2010

 Simply open YaST Software Management.

-Now search for the package you want, select it for installation and click on Accept.
-The package manager will then fetch the package and install it and automatically resolve dependencies.
-After installation is complete the application should appear in the Kickoff menu (unless it's a command line program).
+Now search for the package you want, select it for installation and click Accept.
+The package manager will then fetch the RPM package from your configured software repositories - and install it including any dependencies.
+After installation is complete the application should appear in the launch menu (unless it's a command line program).

 tip The availability of software packages in the package manager depends on the configured software repositories.
 Read about software repositories in the next chapter.